-The advantages of customer-centric digitization efforts are well known: reduction of the cost of each interaction, fewer errors, freeing of resources that can be moved from repetitive tasks to added business value, all leading to the overall goal: improving customer satisfaction, margins, and broadening the sales channels.
+The advantages of customer-centric digitalization efforts are well known: reduction of the cost of each interaction, fewer errors, freeing of resources that can be moved from repetitive tasks to added business value, all leading to the overall goal: improving customer satisfaction, margins, and broadening the sales channels.

 In the last weeks, for many people (both on the sales and supply sides) digital interaction has become the only available choice.
-All companies that delayed or underestimated digitization are now facing additional challenges and are quickly losing the competitive edge.
+All companies that delayed or underestimated digitalization are now facing additional challenges and are quickly losing the competitive edge.

-How do B2B Commerce Leaders tackle this challenge?
+How do B2B commerce leaders tackle this challenge?

 Many tech-savvy companies have already implemented a long list of digital self-services:

 - They allow customers to exchange electronic documentation and sign contracts digitally.

 - They provide online configurators that can give an idea of price and options for complicated machines in just a few minutes and speed up the offer cycle.

 - They provide smart personalized spare parts catalogs so that customers can identify the exact part that they need to replace.

 - In most complex scenarios, customers can remotely monitor their machines spread on several factories or working sites, quickly identifying failures or need to reorder consumables.